Search Our Website

 Private Equity Risk Assessment

 Private Equity Risk Assessment can entail either the LPs assessing the risk of the private equity structure they are investing in, or the assessment of investment risks and insurance for private equity firms by the GP.
 Risk Assessment is a part of an overall private equity risk management framework, which we discuss in a section above.
+It is also important to understand Operational Resilience within Private Equity and how private equity risk assessment plays role in achieving such resilience.

 Risk Strategies Private Equity